Tsali - Left and Right Loops Ride

 View more photos in this ride's gallery.

 Here's an interactive GPS map of this ride.
-Yellow highlight indicates the route followed by this ride within the trail network.
-Only the trails and points of interest along the ride, and those in the immediate vicinity, are shown.
+Green highlight indicates the route followed by this ride within the trail network.
+Only the trails and points of interest along the ride, and those in the immediate vicinity, are interactive.
 For expanded maps, see this ride's Trailhead area.

 Download GPS Data